phluid61/internet-drafts/file-scheme/draft.md

   This representation is notably used by the Firefox web browser.
   See Bugzilla#107540 [Bug107540].

-It also further limits the set of file URIs that can be translated to a local file path to those with a path that does not encode a UNC string.
+It also further limits the definitions of a "local file URI" by excluding with a path that encodes a UNC string.

 ## Backslash as Separator  {#ext-backslash}

 Historically some usages have copied entire file paths into the path components of file URIs.
-Where DOS or Windows file paths were copied thus, resulting URI strings contained unencoded backslash "\\" characters, which are forbidden by both {{RFC1738}} and {{RFC3986}}.
+Where DOS or Windows file paths were thus copied the resulting URI strings contained unencoded backslash "\\" characters which are forbidden by both {{RFC1738}} and {{RFC3986}}.

 It may be possible to translate or update such an invalid file URI by replacing all backslashes "\\" with slashes "/", if it can be